-Women describe ‘old boys’ club’ culture at Washington Spirit, as NWSL probes franchise
+Women describe ‘old boys’ club’ culture at Washington Spirit as NWSL probes franchise

 An ‘owner’ no more

 Kang was brought into the Spirit’s ownership group last year as part of a wave of female owners and investors in the male-dominated NWSL.
-At the time, she was the first woman to ever own a stake in the Spirit, with a stake equal in size to Baldwin’s, according to an email from Baldwin sent to NWSL owners in August.
+At the time, she was the first woman to own a stake in the Spirit, with a stake equal in size to Baldwin’s, according to an email from Baldwin sent to NWSL owners in August.

 Since then, many other women have joined the team as so-called investors, including Chelsea Clinton, Jenna Bush Hager and World Cup star Briana Scurry.
 The size of the investment, which includes dozens of people, was not disclosed, but it provided a substantial influx of cash to the team.

 On the Spirit’s three-member board of governors, which features Baldwin, Kang and co-owner Bill Lynch, Baldwin retained decision-making authority.
-Baldwin expected Kang, an Asian American woman and the founder and CEO of a health care technology company, to be an “inspirational figure,” he wrote to NWSL leaders in an email.
+Baldwin expected Kang, an Asian American woman and the founder and CEO of a health-care technology company, to be an “inspirational figure,” he wrote to NWSL leaders in an email.

 But Kang quickly became involved with the team, hosting team dinners and growing close to some players and staff.
 In April, she approached Baldwin with concerns about the organization, according to an email she wrote to NWSL leaders that was reviewed by The Post.